 \section{Introduction}

-A ubiquitous task in statistics, machine learning, and econometrics is to estimate counterfactual outcomes for a group of \emph{units} (e.g. people, geographic regions, subpopulations) under different \emph{interventions} (e.g. medical treatments, weather patterns, legal regulations) over \emph{time}.
-Such multi-dimensional data are often referred to as \emph{panel data}, where the different units may be thought of as rows of a matrix, and the time-steps as columns.
-A prominent framework for counterfactual inference using panel data is that of \emph{synthetic control methods} (SCMs) \cite{abadie2003economic, abadie2010synthetic}, which aim to estimate the counterfactual outcome under \emph{control}, i.e. no treatment, for units that were treated.
+A ubiquitous task in the internet economy is to estimate counterfactual outcomes for a group of \emph{units} (e.g. people, products, geographic regions) under different \emph{interventions} (e.g. marketing campaigns, discount levels, legal regulations) over \emph{time}.
+Such multi-dimensional data are often referred to as \emph{panel data}, where the different units may be thought of as rows of a matrix and the time-steps as columns.
+A prominent framework for counterfactual inference using panel data is that of \emph{synthetic control methods} (SCMs) \cite{abadie2003economic, abadie2010synthetic}, which aim to estimate the counterfactual outcome under \emph{control}, i.e. no treatment, for units that were treated.\looseness-1

-In the SCM framework, there is a \emph{pre-intervention} time period, during which all units are under \emph{control}.
-After which, each unit is given exactly one intervention from a set of possible interventions, which includes control, and they remain under that intervention for the remaining time steps, i.e. the \emph{post-intervention} time period.
-To estimate the counterfactual under control for a treated unit during the post-intervention period, SCMs broadly follow two steps: (i) during the pre-intervention period, linearly regress the outcomes of a treated unit against the outcomes of the units that remain under control, i.e. the \emph{donor} units; (ii) use the learned linear model and the outcomes of the donor units during the post-intervention period to produce a counterfactual trajectory of the treated unit under control.
-The way the linear model is learned can vary across different SCM estimators.
-SCMs have become a popular tool for counterfactual inference and are routinely used across a variety of domains ranging from public policy~\cite{mourtgos2022elevated, freire2018evaluating} to technology platforms~\cite{uber.com_2019, EBay_Partner_Network_Help_Center_2022}.
-Additionally, the SCM framework has been extended to estimate counterfactual outcomes under different treatments, in addition to control, via the \emph{synthetic interventions} framework \cite{agarwal2020synthetic}.
+In the SCM framework\footnote{See~\Cref{sec:our-setting} for a more in depth description of the SCM framework we consider.}, there is a \emph{pre-intervention} time period, during which all units are under \emph{control} (i.e. under no intervention).
+After the pre-intervention period there is a \emph{post-intervention} time period, where each unit is given exactly one intervention from a set of possible interventions (which includes control).

+The goal of SCMs is to estimate the counterfactual outcomes under control for a treated unit during the post-intervention period.
+To do this, SCMs broadly follow two steps: \begin{enumerate} \item during the pre-intervention period, linearly regress the outcomes of a treated unit against the outcomes of the units that remain under control, i.e. the \emph{donor} units; \item use the learned linear model and the outcomes of the donor units during the post-intervention period to produce a counterfactual trajectory of the treated unit under control. \end{enumerate}

+While SCMs were originally applied to public policy domains (e.g.~\cite{abadie2010synthetic, freire2018evaluating}), they are now often used to estimate counterfactuals in various internet domains, ranging from surge pricing for ride-sharing applications~\cite{uber.com_2019} to the effectiveness of advertisements across different geographic regions~\cite{EBay_Partner_Network_Help_Center_2022}.